MrFrank9000/universal-offline-deployment-suite/README.txt

    network so that the console can remain 100% offline securely.
 The user must provide their own source archive (.zip) containing the web assets.

+2. SUPPORTED HARDWARE / CHIPSETS:
+   The USB Flasher module features automatic architecture detection and supports:
+   - ESP8266 / ESP8266EX (NodeMCU V2, Wemos D1 Mini, ESP-01S)
+   - ESP32 (Classic WROOM-32, NodeMCU-32S, DevKitC)
+   - ESP32-S2 (Saola, Lolin S2 Mini - Highly Recommended)
+   - ESP32-S3 (DevKitC-1, Lolin S3 Mini)
+   - ESP32-C3 (DevKitM-1, Lolin C3 Mini)

-2. DISCLAIMER / NO LIABILITY:
+3. DISCLAIMER / NO LIABILITY:
    This software is provided "as-is", without warranty of any kind.
 The developer assumes absolutely no responsibility or liability for any potential damages, data loss, or crashes on your console or computer system.
 Use at your own risk.
    There is no affiliation, partnership, or connection to any external exploit developers.

-3. LICENSE:
+4. LICENSE:
    This project is public domain.
 Feel free to use, modify, expand, and redistribute the source code as you wish.
 No strings attached.